When Trucking Companies Fail To Invest In The Proper Training Of Their Drivers, Serious Accidents Occur

 A Corporate Responsibility To Provide Competent and Qualified Truck Drivers

-Trucking companies have the legal responsibility to hire only competent and qualified drivers.
+Trucking companies have a legal responsibility to hire only competent and qualified drivers.
 This duty extends to all motor vehicle operators on the road.
 Maintaining this obligation ensures that the driver meets the basic standards of motor safety rules and regulations.
 Competency and qualifications involve:

 - Completion of a Driving Test – Every driver must be properly licensed after completing a comprehensive commercial truck driving test.